-As per 7:8-3.4 (e): Using the model or other information obtained under (a) through (c) above for stormwaterrelated water quantity impacts and stormwater-related groundwater recharge impacts of existing and projected land uses
+As per 7:8-3.4 (e): Using the model or other information obtained under (a) through (c) above for stormwater-related water quantity impacts and stormwater-related groundwater recharge impacts of existing and projected land uses

-A combination of the hydrologic, hydraulic modeling effort and the field reconnaissance surveys provided valuable information on areas within the Robinson's Branch that experience flooding.
-Some of these areas of concern have been ranked below in Table 28.
-Land use that increases impervious cover is a concern with regard to increasing the water quantity and velocity.
+A combination of the hydrologic modeling effort and the field reconnaissance surveys provided valuable information on areas within the Pompeston Creek that experience flooding or other issues related to increased water quantity.
+Some of these areas of concern have been ranked below in Table 21.